Pritamawari/Flight-Price-Analysis-Dashboard/README.md

 Supports Data-Driven Strategies – Aids airlines and agencies in understanding market patterns to adjust pricing strategies.
 Promotes Transparency – Displays all key metrics (fares, routes, airlines) in one place for easy access and comparison.

+# Dashboard Features
+Interactive dashboard with slicers for Airline, Source, Destination, and Date of Journey.

+Visual representation of flight prices by route and airline.

+Comparison of average prices based on total stops.

+Trend analysis of flight prices over time.

+Map visualization showing flight routes.

+# Insight & Analysis
+Identify which airlines offer the most cost-effective fares.

+Observe how prices vary based on journey date or total stops.

+Detect high-demand routes with higher average prices.

+Evaluate performance and timing of flights across different routes.

+# Conclusion
+The Flight Price Analysis Dashboard provides valuable insights into flight pricing patterns and helps users make informed travel decisions.
+It’s an excellent project for showcasing Excel data analysis and visualization skills.